BrunoMazorra/Hamelin/README.md

 vii) Go back to step iv).

 A python script to reproduce this example of the strategy is given at the end of this report.
+(Not in this repo)

 # Impact